epfl-timemachine/venice-1808-landregister/README.md

 # Files:
 * `venice_1808_landregister_geometries.geojson`: the vectorization of Venice's 1808 Napolean cadastral maps saved as GeoJSON polygons.
 Relate to the textual data entries through the `geometry_id` field.
 * `venice_1808_landregister_textual_entries.json`: the transcribed textual entries of the cadaster's manuscript (called "Sommarioni") with the field `geometry_id` relating the group of geometry from the geometries' GeoJSON file.
 Some fields have been standardized such as the parcels function and the identification of their owner.
+* `venice_1808_landregister_standardised_people.json`: disambiguation of the poeple mentionned in the "owner" field from the registries entries into its own data set.
-* `venice_1808_landregister_aggregated_data.jpon`: an aggregated version of both aforementioned file in a single JSON file.
+* `venice_1808_landregister_aggregated_data.jpon`: an aggregated version of the aforementioned files in a single JSON file.

 ## venice_1808_landregister_textual_entries:
 - `geometry_id`: a non-null unique integer linking the entry to the group of geometries in the corresponding GeoJSON.
+- `parcel_id`: a non-null unique integer attributed to each registry entry as an operational identifier used to link the people disambiguated in the `venice_1808_landregister_standardised_people.json` file.
+It is unrelated to the `parcel_number` and `sub_parcel_number` which are identifier actually written on the source documents.
 - `district`: a non-null standardized string representing the "sestiere" (district) in which the entry belong.
 Possible values are  `San Marco`, `Castello`, `Cannaregio`, `San Polo`, `Santa Croce` and `Dorsoduro`.
 - `parcel_number`: a nullable string linking the entry to the coressponding cadaster on the map.
 The name in the original document is `Numero della Mappa`.
 - `sub_parcel_number`: a nullable string used to indicate sub-division of the entry.
 The name in the original document is `subalterno`.